TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 - `ProgramClassBuilder.OnGobackStatement` signals the encounter of a `GobackStatement`.
 The method creates the `Goback` node, enters it as a child of the current node (most probably the `ProcedureDivision` node) and exit immediately.

 The parsing errors produced by CUP parser are stored in the `Diagnostics` collection of the `TemporarySemanticDocument`.

+A secondary grammar file, 'EmptyTypeCobolProgram.cup', is kept up-to-date to provide a starting point for anyone willing to implement their own Cobol parser.

 ## Step 6 Cross check